jpwalker625/jpwalker625.github.io/_posts/2018-11-29-visualizind-data-in-r-with-ggplot2-part-3.md

   - ggplot2
   - tutorials
   - visualization
+published: true
 ---

 ## This is the final part of the series on data visualization using the popular ggplot2 package.

-**For more on data viz, get an introduction to ggplot2 in [part 1](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-1/) or expand your knowledge in [part 2!](https://databeta.org/r/visualization/visualizing-data-in-r-with-ggplot2-part-2/)**
+**For more on data viz, get an introduction to ggplot2 in [part 1](https://jpwalker625.github.io/r/visualization/visualizing-data-in-r-with-ggplot2-part-1/) or expand your knowledge in [part 2!](https://jpwalker625.github.io/r/visualization/visualizing-data-in-r-with-ggplot2-part-2/)**

 ## Part 3